Data Collection & Turning the Curve – The Framework of Results-Based Accountability™ & Scorecard

 (301) 600-2206 or https://www.frederickcountymd.gov/FP

 This program provides strength-based services to youth/young adults ages 16-24 who are neither employed nor enrolled in school, as well as youth who are in jeopardy of disconnecting from school.
-Those services include adult education, employment readiness, career exploration, case management, transportation, social and peer support, and informational workshops.
+Those services include GED and adult education, employment readiness, career exploration, case management, transportation, social and peer support, and informational workshops.

 Student Homelessness Initiative Partnership (SHIP)